A variety of cultures, a range of experiences

 Cultural practices or faith may be a form of resilience for the young person and can help them to stay connected to culture.

 A strong sense of culture can strengthen a child’s self-esteem, sense of identity and belonging.
-Young people who are not connected to family and are not visible in or supported by their communities as they leave the care of the department and transition to adulthood are more vulnerable to harm or exploitation.
+Young people who are not connected to family and are not visible in or supported by their communities as they leave the care of Child Safety and transition to adulthood are more vulnerable to harm or exploitation.

 Experiences of trauma